ricardodeazambuja/arxiv-highlighter/README.md

 * `&delay=300`: controls the amount of time (ms) you touch down to start a new rectangle, defaults to 300.
 * `&search=false`: enable/disable searchable text (mobile browsers seem to struggle with the big svg generated).
 * `#url=test.pdf`: you can also access files from your local server.
+* `&cdata=...&cdata=...&cdata=...`: annotations created individually can be fused together by pasting multiple `cdata` fields on the same URL.

 It works with any pdf file as long as it's hosted in a place that allows Cross-Origin Resource Sharing (CORS).